dotnet/docfx/docs/reference/docfx-json-reference.md

 ### `properties`

-Defines an optional set of MSBuild properties used when interpreting project files.
+Specifies an optional set of MSBuild properties used when interpreting project files.
 These are the same properties that are passed to msbuild via the `/property:name=value` command line argument.

 ```json
 {